CaronLab/MhcVizPipe/README.md

 MhcVizPipe comes with both a [graphical user interface](https://github.com/CaronLab/MhcVizPipe/wiki/Usage) and a [command line interface](https://github.com/CaronLab/MhcVizPipe/wiki/Command-line-interface).

-Here are some of the features of MhcVizPipe:
+Here are some of the features of the reports generated using MhcVizPipe:

 ## Sample Overview